 VPNCheck is offered either as freeware or a paid pro version.
 The free version will be enough for most users and can operate in either app-level or internet-level kill switch mode, giving you the best of both worlds.

-How to reset internet access/kill-switch
+How to reset a kill switch

 I bet ‘your VPN broke my internet’ is one of the biggest complaints VPN tech support faces.
 Many users don’t realize how powerful the kill-switch actually is.
 In order to restore internet access you either have to do one of two things: